isgla/isgla.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Very honored to receive the Walter Korn Award at the University of Pennsylvania!
+Very honored to receive the Walter Korn Award at the University of Pennsylvania.